-There are many different ways to describe children who have been subjected to peer on peer abuse and many ways to describe those who are alleged to have carried out any form of abuse.
+There are many different ways to describe children who have been subjected to peer on peer/child on child abuse and many ways to describe those who are alleged to have carried out any form of abuse.

 For the purposes of this advice, we use the term 'victim'.
 It is a widely recognised and understood term.
-It is important that staff recognise that not everyone who has been subjected to peer on peer abuse considers themselves a victim or would want to be described in this way.
+It is important that staff recognise that not everyone who has been subjected to peer on peer/child on child abuse considers themselves a victim or would want to be described in this way.
 We will be conscious of this when managing any incident and be prepared to use any term with which the individual child is most comfortable.